lachezaraspa/PHPProject1DV608/Test Cases.md

 ###Output:
 * The text "Loged in as 'Username'", is shown.
 * The link "Create new task", is shown.
-* Message: "Task successfully created." is shown.
+* Message: "Task successfully edited." is shown.
 * A list of tasks is shown.
-* The new task is shown at the bottom.